-Manorama Six Feet Under Hindi Movie Review
+Manorama Six Feet Under Hindi Movie

 I loved Manorama- Six Feet Under, even though I am still a little confused about its decidedly strange title and its exact significance.
 Director Navdeep Singh's debut feature is something extremely rare in Bollywood - an intriguing, textured, moody and exceedingly well crafted suspense drama.